-- the annual passenger demand in terms of million annual passengers; - forecast air traffic movements, either landing or departing; and - peak hour passenger and air traffic movements demand at the airport.
+- The annual passenger demand in terms of million annual passengers; - Forecast air traffic movements (annual traffic movements), either landing or departing; and - Peak hour passenger and annual traffic movements demand at the airport.

-The major functional areas of the airport, such as terminal facilities, runways, taxiways and roadways, would be designed to accommodate the peak hour passenger or peak hour aircraft demand.
-The busy hour activity represents a part of a regular day during which overall aviation activity at the airport is at its highest.
+The major functional areas of the airport such as terminal facilities, runways, taxiways and roadways are would be designed to accommodate the peak hour passenger or peak hour aircraft demand.
+The peak hour activity represents the greatest level of demand being placed on facilities required to accommodate passenger and aircraft movements.
 Consideration of the peak hour activities during planning allows facilities to be sized appropriately so that they are neither underutilised nor overcrowded too often, and ensures that users consistently receive a satisfactory level of service and are not subject to significant congestion.

-Within the first five years of operation, the proposed airport is expected to accommodate approximately 63,000 passenger and freight air traffic movements per year, including approximately 21 air traffic movements per hour during peak times.
-This could increase to 370,000 air traffic movements per in approximately 2063, including 85 air traffic movements per hour during peak times.
+In 2030, the proposed airport is expected to accommodate approximately 63,000 passenger and freight annual traffic movements, including approximately 21 annual traffic movements per hour during peak times.
+This could increase to 370,000 annual traffic movements in 2063, including 85 annual traffic movements per hour during peak times.

-The Stage 1 and long term development capacity requirements for the proposed airport based on the indicative activity forecasts and the expected busy hour activity are summarised in Table 5-3.
+The Stage 1 and long term capacity requirements for the proposed airport based on the indicative activity forecasts and the expected peak hour activity are summarised in Table 5-3.
 The Stage 1 airport layout would be designed so as not to preclude future development to accommodate expected long term capacity requirements.

-Stage 1 operations First runway at capacity (c.
-2050) Long term (c 2063) Annual passengers (arrivals and departures) 10 MAP 37 MAP 82 MAP Peak hour passengers (international and domestic) 3,300 9,500 18,700 Total annual air traffic movements (passenger and freight) 63,000 185,000 370,000 Total busy hour annual air traffic movements 21 49 85
+Stage 1 (c.
+2030) First runway at capacity (c.
+2050) Long term (c 2063) Annual passengers (arrivals and departures) 10 MAP 37 MAP 82 MAP Peak hour passengers (international and domestic) 3,400 9,500 18,700 Total annual annual traffic movements (passenger and freight) 63,000 185,000 370,000 Total peak hour annual traffic movements 21 49 85

-Table 5-3 Summary of activity forecasts
+Table 5-3 - Summary of activity forecasts